clecoz/hello-world/README.md

 # hello-world

-tutorial exercises
-I am doing th exercise
+Hi.
+I am learning how to use GitHub